theupshift/chrdev/posts/2020-05-12-Coherence-and-Privacy.md

 Definitely use [ProtonVPN](https://proton.go2cloud.org/aff_c?offer_id=10&aff_id=1721&source=blog).

-Trial + free limited usage. *Pay for it and you won't regret it*.
+Trial + free limited usage. *Pay for it, you won't regret it*.
+[You can get the bundle (including ProtonMail) to save 20%](https://proton.go2cloud.org/aff_c?offer_id=15&aff_id=1721).

 Alternatively, [self-host it with Algo](https://github.com/trailofbits/algo).

 # Socials

-Ditch FB forever.
+Ditch FB, forever.
 "Delete" your account once and for all, stay in touch with your loved ones in other ways.

 Mastodon could be an alternative, not necessarily for your relatives but for personal use and to connect with the community on a certain instance.

-There are various ones I signed up for:

-- unfiltered news sources
-- thematic instances of your interest
+There are various ones I signed up for like unfiltered news sources and thematic instances of interest.

 # Messaging